R bootcamp

 [1] "character"

 Out of all these data type explorations, this Exercise is probably the most crucial for any kind of data science work.
-Why is that?
-Think about what can happen when someone does manual data entry in Excel.
+Why do you think I say this?
+Think about what can happen when someone does incorrect manual data entry in Excel.

 Imagine what kinds of trouble can happen if you just load a table data from somewhere, if the values are not properly formatted.
 For instance, if a “numeric” column of your table has accidentally some characters (which can very easily happen when manually entering data in Excel, etc.).
 This will be much clearer when we get to data frames below.

-You can create vector of consecutive values of certain forms using everal approaches.
-Try these options:
+You can create vector of consecutive values using several useful approaches.
+Try and experiment these options:

-1. Create a sequence of values from i to j as i:j.
-Create a vector of numbers 1:20
+1. Create a sequence of values from i to j with a shortcut i:j.
+Create a vector of numbers from 7 to 23 like this.

-2. **Do the same using the function seq().
-Read ?seq to find out what parameters you should specify (and how) to get the same result as the i:j shortcut.
+2. Do the same using the function seq().
+Read ?seq to find out what parameters you should specify (and how) to get the same result as the i:j shortcut above to get vector 7 to 23.

 3. Modify the arguments given to seq() so that you create a vector of numbers from 20 to 1.